 beet COMMAND [ARGS...]

+Beets also offers command line completion via the completion command.
 The rest of this document describes the available commands.
-If you ever need a quick list of what’s available, just type beet help or beet help COMMAND or help with a specific command.
+If you ever need a quick list of what’s available, just type beet help or beet help COMMAND for help with a specific command.

 beet import [-CWAPRqst] [-l LOGPATH] DIR... beet import [options] -L QUERY